Company A 1-181 Infantry

 Company A 1st Battalion 181st Infantry Regiment is the oldest active company in the 181st Infantry Regiment.
-In the National Guard, companies can share the history of the regiment to which they are assigned, but also may have additional unique company history and lineage.
+In the National Guard, companies can share the history of the regiment to which they are assigned.
 Company A traces its history to 1639, but also shares the history of the 104th Infantry Regiment and the 181st Infantry Regiment (United States).

 The company traces its history to 14 November 1639, when it was first mustered as the Springfield Trained Band.
 It later served in the Continental Army during the American Revolution, and with Union forces in the American Civil War.
 It then fought with the U.S. Army during War with Spain, and in the Mexican Border Campaign.
 In March 1917 it became part of the 104th Infantry Regiment, a federalized Massachusetts National Guard unit.
 World War I and World War II service followed.
 Most recently Company A has served in Bosnia, in New Orleans following Hurricane Katrina, in Kosovo and in Afghanistan.